The Hardy Family Art Collection

 Situated at the peak of the resort, Reflection is filled with contemporary artwork and presents scenic views of the property and beyond.
 Reflection hosts select art classes as well as various wellness classes for the mind, body and spirit.

 The Nemacolin Gallery, located in the Chateau Lafayette, features select artists from across the nation to showcase their work.
-View the current exhibition, Glorious Wildness, through February 29, 2020.
+View the current exhibition, Dans Le Jardin, March 1, 2020 through May 31, 2020.

 MEET THE ARTISTS